cch000/merged-yet/README.md

 ## Options

 ```
   -b, --branch <BRANCH>        Branch in which to look for the pull request [default: nixos-unstable]
--m, --max-pages <MAX_PAGES>  Each page is one request.
-If the pr was not found, try increasing this value [default: 5]
+  -m, --max-pages <MAX_PAGES>  Each page is one request [default: if no key was provided 5, else 70]
   -s, --scripting              Whether to output script-friendly values
+  -k, --key <KEY>              Github api key
   -h, --help                   Print help
   -V, --version                Print version

 ```